How To Keep Body Cool In Summer? The Body Cooling Foods of Ayurveda

 - Swirl until mixture is smooth, if needed you can add a bit more milk.

 - Serve and enjoy a glass of mango cooler recipe

-A crunchy fruit, rich in fibre and water content can be another best solution to beat summer heat.
+A crunchy fruit, rich in fiber and water content can be another best solution to beat the summer heat.
 In Ayurveda, cucumber is known as ‘Susheetala’, which means ‘naturally cool’, it is generally advised to patients who complain of urination troubles and unnecessary thirst.

 Cucumber – Summer Drink Recipe